Cenay/territory-checks/docs/LESSONS-LEARNED.md

 8. **Date extraction**: Extract dates from forwarded email headers for historical accuracy - use `territory_check_date` with fallback to current date
 9. **Notes creation**: Create notes using same date/territory format as custom fields for consistency
 10. **List IDs**: Franchise Consultants list = 39, Second list = 40
+11. **Email processing**: Mark emails as read (or add processed label) to prevent reprocessing
+12. **Contact tags**: Add tags to contacts for organization and filtering - tags auto-create if they don't exist

 ### n8n Workflow Development